jermz678/Horesion/README.md

 line 33 index.html  Moved the img from css to html.  added alt attribute.
 Added class to img same as div it is in.

+used outer div box for .content and .benefits to apply changes instead of duplicating css